Solitaire Ring Meaning and Symbolism

 A diamond engagement ring is the most iconic solitaire engagement ring out there and an incredibly popular style.
 In fact, it’s far and away the most popular of all engagement ring styles due to its classic and flattering look.
 Also, being that “solitaire” simply denotes the number of stones on the ring, there are several solitaire ring designs available, like oval cut, emerald cut and round cut.

-What makes it a solitaire?
-That’s not hard to figure out either — it’s the single, solitary stone.
 Unlike other engagement ring settings, a solitaire setting features a center stone that sits atop the band all by itself.
 Technically, any piece of jewelry with a single stone setting is a solitaire, including earrings and necklaces.
 But usually when the term comes up in conversation, people love unique solitaire engagement rings.

 How did solitaire rings claim their solitary throne atop the engagement ring visibility rankings?
 And what kind of symbolism has clung to this setting on its long journey to timeless icon status?